ssmiller25/r15cookieblog/content/about.md

 Responsible for providing enterprise level infrastructure and resources to the developers of Blue Medora's monitoring plugins

-  * Build out a deployment system, including assisting in scripting integration and automation, saving multiple hours per developer environment deployment.
+  * Built out an on-prem OS deployment system leveraging Foreman to deploy systems on a vCenter/ESXi cluster.
+Included integrations to DNS, Active Directory, and Chef.
+This system enabled rapid deployment of environments based on developer and project demands.
-  * Responsible for the hosting, and assisted in the development of the demonstration environments for use by sales and partners.
+  * Built and supported the demo environments for use by sales and partners.
+Later migrated to Amazon AWS in order to improve uptime and availability to our worldwide sales teams.
-  * Offered direct assistance to the Sales team, including the development of custom tooling to enable sames to the largest accounts.
+  * Offered direct assistance to the Sales team for several larger deals.
+This included enhancing documentation as well as providing custom-compiled utilities in order to diagnose and support more complex configurations, such as Kerberos against Active Directory within a Java application.
+  * Developed a custom utility, [vROpsCLI](https://github.com/BlueMedoraPublic/vropscli), that leverages a REST API interface to enable larger customers an easier method to manage their environments.
+  * Worked on the SaaS application platform, including management of a Kubernetes cluster in Amazon AWS, and a build pipeline leveraging TravisCI.
+  * Played a crucial role in achieving SOC2 compliance.
+This included fully documenting the deployment pipeline, and ensuring all documented policies tied back to technical controls to ensure compliance.
   * Directly supported developers and QA in the following technologies:
-    * Azure
-    * Cisco MDS
-    * Couchbase
+    * Amazon AWS, Azure, Google Cloud
-    * F5 BigIP
+    * Cisco MDS, F5 BigIP, Palo Alto Firewall
-    * Hadoop
+    * Couchbase,  Hadoop
-    * Microsoft System Center Operations Manager (SCOM)
-    * Microsoft System Center Virtual Machine Manager (SCVMM)
-    * Microsoft HyperV
-    * Microsoft SQL
+    * Microsoft Technologies (AD, SCOM, SCVMM, HyperV, SQL)
     * Nagios